-An integral part of the University of Florida's Institute of Food and Agricultural Sciences (UF/IFAS), the Shellfish Aquaculture Research and Extension Program is a university-based program that supports integrated research, education and extension to develop, sustain and enhance economic opportunities for the shellfish aquaculture industry in Florida.
+An integral part of the University of Florida Institute of Food and Agricultural Sciences (UF/IFAS), the Shellfish Aquaculture Research and Extension Program is a universitybased program that supports integrated research, education and extension to develop, sustain and enhance economic opportunities for the shellfish aquaculture industry in Florida.

-UF/IFAS taps into the expertise of scientists of various disciplines located at the university's 20 departments and schools.
-The statewide UF/IFAS extension specialists lead highly relevant programs including seafood safety, aquaculture economics and business management, invertebrate physiology and ecology, shellfish reproduction, soil and water sciences, and more.
-Our extension, education and outreach programs are done in partnership with UF/IFAS Extension, Florida Sea Grant and coastal counties of Florida.
+UF/IFAS taps into the expertise of scientists of various disciplines located within the university's 20 departments and schools.
+The statewide UF/IFAS extension specialists lead highly relevant programs including seafood safety, aquaculture economics and business management, invertebrate physiology and ecology, shellfish reproduction, soil and water sciences and more.
+The Division's extension, education and outreach programs are often done in partnership with UF/IFAS Extension, Florida Sea Grant and coastal counties of Florida.

-The Shellfish Extension webpage (www.Shellfish.IFAS.UFL.edu/) has a huge variety of Florida specific shellfish aquaculture information, publications and videos available to assist farmers with all aspects of shellfish aquaculture.
+The Shellfish Extension webpage (Shellfish.IFAS.UFL.edu/) has a large variety of Florida specific shellfish aquaculture information, publications and videos available to assist farmers with all aspects of shellfish aquaculture.
 You can also contact UF/IFAS Shellfish Extension at (352) 543-5057.